ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ## Use cases

-`amp-script` was created to help you fill the gaps in your AMP webpage's functionality.
+`amp-script` helps you fill the gaps in your AMP webpage's functionality.
 Since it supports a subset of the DOM and Web APIs, and since its use [comes with restrictions](https://amp.dev/documentation/components/amp-script/#restrictions), it is not an all-purpose JavaScript solution.
 Any substantial body of existing JavaScript is likely to need modification to work in the `amp-script` context.

 However, `amp-script` presents a fine way to take care of logic and interactions that existing AMP components don't provide.
 The following are a few excellent use cases.

 ### Create new interactions

 `amp-script` lets you create interactions that existing AMP components can't, opening up in AMP a door to the full creativity of the Web.
 That said, if an AMP component can already be leveraged to create a desired interaction, that will ultimately be simpler and more maintainable.
 If the AMP component simply requires some customization, you may be able to [enhance it with `amp-script`](#enhance-amp-components).
 If the interaction you wish to create might be of interest to other developers, you are encouraged to [suggest and contribute](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md) a new component.

 ### Add advanced logic